 The report also highlighted the need for a clear method to indicate the estimated accuracy of the boundaries being displayed to support better risk-based decision making, in part recognising that boundary identification on the ground is primarily a legal process and only a qualified land surveyor is authorised to confirm the physical location of a title boundary.

 Spatial cadastre on LISTMap and its accuracy

 LISTmap displays many layers of adminstrative and property boundary information derived from the LIST Cadastral Parcels dataset.
 However, it is extremely important to understand that these layers are effectively only a digital version of a cadastral index map and the lineage and estimated positional accuracy of the boundaries is essential knowledge to apply when using the information to support land use / administration decisions.

 The cadastral parcel boundaries shown on LISTmap were initially derived from hard-copy Tasmanian maps ranging from 1:5000 scale (1 mm on the map = 5m on the ground) to 1:25000 scale (1mm on the map = 25 metres on the ground) or sourced from other parties like local government.
 Commensurate with the uses of this data in the pre-GPS era, which was primarily to provide spatial relationship context, the positional accuracy of these lines wasn't a primary focus and a large range of positional accuracy was exhibited.
-In urban area's errors of 10 metres weren't uncommon whilst in rural areas that could often be 100 metres or even more.
+In urban area's errors of 10 metres weren't uncommon whilst in rural areas errors could be 100 metres or even more.